Yale University Art Gallery: 20th century

+21st century

+The project was completed on December 12, 2012, at a cost of $135 million, under then-director Jock Reynolds.
+The expanded space totals 69,975 sqft.

 In December 2011, the museum announced an $11 million gift from alumnus Stephen Susman, to create additional art exhibition galleries in a newly created fourth floor atop the Old Yale Art Gallery building.
 The expansion was completed in 2012, and included space for a rooftop sculpture garden.